-Tumor conferences, which provide a multidisciplinary approach to the care of patients and education to staff, continued throughout 2016.
-These patient case presentations provide a forum and opportunity for radiologists, surgeons, pathologists, oncologists and other medical specialties to provide consultative services including staging with diagnostic and treatment options for cancer patients, thereby improving the quality of care for the patients.
-178 total patients were presented at the tumor conferences during 2016.
+Tumor conferences, which provide a multidisciplinary approach to the care of patients and education to staff, continued throughout 2017.
+These patient case presentations provide a forum and opportunity for radiologists, surgeons, pathologists, oncologists and other medical specialties to provide consultative services by discussing staging with diagnostic and treatment options for cancer patients, thereby improving the quality of care for the patients.
+For 2017, a dedicated breast conference was provided weekly to fulfill pursuit of National Accreditation Program for Breast Centers